What to Expect When Arriving at Hanan International Airport

 Step 5: Get Your Airport Transfer or Pick Up Your Car Rental

-After you have passed through Biosecurity and Customs, you are officially in Niue!
+After you have passed through Quarantine and Customs, you are officially in Niue!
 You will be in an open-air airport lounge with pop-up kiosks for Niue’s largest accommodations and car rental companies.

-Car Rental companies have a kiosk with their name and logo so they are easy to identify or your car rental host likely holding a clipboard.
+Car rental companies either have a kiosk with their name and logo so they are easy to identify or your car rental host likely holding a clipboard.
 Car rental staff will go through the car rental paperwork and car inspection process with you before handing over the keys to your awaiting vehicle.
 See The Guide to Car Hire in Niue to learn more about the process.